 Rebeka Mazzone, CPA, recommends: "[Today's boards] ... need to consider what spending rules would be reasonable and appropriate in relation to the assets available, the wishes of the donor, the role that each investment or course of action plays within the overall investment portfolio, and the needs of the institution and the fund to make distributions and to preserve capital."

 Penalties for violating the Uniform Prudent Management of Institutional Funds Act vary depending on your state and the specific circumstances of the violation.
 In some cases, an organization may be able to take corrective actions to address the noncompliance, which could help mitigate the penalties they are facing.
-It's important for organizations to be aware of the specific requirements for UPMIFA in the state they operate in.
+It's important for organizations to be aware of the specific requirements for UPMIFA in the state in which they operate.

 Common penalties include: